omerfuyar/Code-Charlie/README.md

 -Project is Linux exclusive because there is most likely no SBCs running other than linux.

+-And it's probably not compatible with distributions other than debian based ones.

 -C standard for this projects is 23.

 # Project Structure